TSRBench: A Comprehensive Multi-task Multi-modal Time Series Reasoning Benchmark for Generalist Models

 \subsection{Time Series Prediction}

-We evaluate predictive capabilities through two tasks: i) \textit{\textbf{Time Series Forecasting}} and ii) \textbf{\textit{Event Prediction}}.
+We evaluate predictive capabilities through two tasks: i) \textbf{\textit{Time Series Forecasting}} and ii) \textbf{\textit{Event Prediction}}.

 \textbf{\textit{Time Series Forecasting (TSF)}} evaluates the prediction of future numerical values conditioned on both historical observations and contextual events.
 This challenges the model to reason about the interaction dynamics between the continuous series and the discrete events.
-To reduce the difficulty of directly predicting numerical series for generalist models (indicated by \citep{tan2024language}), we transform the forecasting tasks into multiple-choice.
-This challenges the model to reason about the interaction dynamics between the continuous series and the discrete events. \textbf{\textit{Event Prediction (EP)}} involves anticipating future discrete events given the historical time series.
+To reduce the difficulty of directly predicting numerical series for generalist models~\citep{tan2024language}, we formulate the forecasting tasks as multiple-choice questions. \textbf{\textit{Event Prediction (EP)}} involves anticipating future discrete events given the historical time series.
 This requires synthesizing pattern analysis with commonsense or domain-specific reasoning to predict what events will happen in the future.